DhruvaKumar/CarND-Traffic-Sign-Classifier/readme.md

 * Shear (uniform distribution between -0.1 to 0.1 change along each axis)
 * Brightness (uniform distribution between 0.25 to 1.1 scale change of the V channel in the HSV color space)

 Affine transformations like translation and rotation have the effect of viewing the signs from different angles.
-In his excellent blog posts, [Vivek Yadav](https://medium.com/@vivek.yadav) talks about [augmenting data](https://medium.com/@vivek.yadav/dealing-with-unbalanced-data-generating-additional-data-by-jittering-the-original-image-7497fe2119c3#.sgh2jfdqu) and adding [brightness changes](https://medium.com/@vivek.yadav/improved-performance-of-deep-learning-neural-network-models-on-traffic-sign-classification-using-6355346da2dc) that help improve that model learn better.
+In his excellent blog posts, [Vivek Yadav](https://medium.com/@vivek.yadav) talks about [augmenting data](https://medium.com/@vivek.yadav/dealing-with-unbalanced-data-generating-additional-data-by-jittering-the-original-image-7497fe2119c3#.sgh2jfdqu) and adding [brightness changes](https://medium.com/@vivek.yadav/improved-performance-of-deep-learning-neural-network-models-on-traffic-sign-classification-using-6355346da2dc) that help the model learn better.

 Original image

 ![alt text][image4]

-Augmented images
+Random perturbations

 ![alt text][image5]